 5 Best Places for Stargazing in Tonga(c) tongapocketguide.com

 4. ‘Eua

 The island of ‘Eua is Tonga’s oldest island, which sits just a short flight or half-day ferry journey from Tongatapu.
-It’s never hard to fit a clear dark spot on the island, which only has a handful of small villages.
-Many of the accommodations have remote areas on the beach or by large tracts of forest, where you’ll find super dark skies for super stunning stargazing.
-Check out some of these accommodations in the 6 Best Resorts in ‘Eua.
+It’s never hard to find a clear dark spot on the island, which only has a handful of small villages.
+The best stargazing, however, can be found in remote areas on the beach, such as Ha’aluma Beach, or by large tracts of forest, such as the highest point of the island, Funga Te’emoa and the location of Soldier’s Grave, where you’ll find super dark skies for super stunning stargazing.

+5 Best Places for Stargazing in Tonga(c) tongapocketguide.com